nventive/FlutterApplicationTemplate/doc/Logging.md

 - You can see if a log file exists.
 - You can share the logs / app summary by email, etc.

+## Alice

+We use [alice](https://pub.dev/packages/alice) to track logs in-app without debugger console.
+It is also configured to intercept HTTP requests made within the app.

+It's accessible via the "OPEN CONSOLE" in the `LoggerDiagnosticWidget`.

 ## References
 - [Logger documentation](https://pub.dev/documentation/logger/latest/logger/logger-library.html)